TravisWheelerLab/sufr/sufr/README.md

 A sentinel character is appended to the end (default `$`) is appended to the end of the input text.
 If the `--dna` flag is present, suffixes are skipped if they begin with any character other than _A_, _C_, _G_, or _T_ unless the `--allow-ambiguity` flag is present.

-Next, we partition the suffixes into some number partitions by randomly selecting `--num-partitions` - 1 pivot suffixes, sorting them, and using the pivots to place each suffix into the highest bounded partition.
+Next, we partition the suffixes into bins based on the first few bytes of each suffix.
+The bins are calculated and chosen based on the observed alphabet of the sequence (nucleic acid alphabet for only `ACGTN`, amino acid alphabet otherwise).
+Adjacent bins are then aggregated into the specified `--num-partitions` partitions, aiming for roughly equally sized partitions.
 The partitions are sorted using a merge sort algorithm that also generates an LCP (longest common prefix) array.
 The sorted suffix/LCP arrays are then concatenated to produce the final output.